 So how to begin tackling such algorithmic cyber-attack tactics?

 In order to effectively detect and mitigate such attacks, the ability to pervasively monitor, understand and analyze business transactions will be critical.
 Here are 5 critical capabilities that I believe will be essential for any solution providing such monitoring:

 - Live visibility [with nanosecond level resolution] - Far from trivial to achieve, reliably and at scale.
 This is something that cannot be added as an afterthought and without it, the horse may have bolted and damage done before you realize.
 Actually, the nirvana state is complimentary live and retrospective visibility and threat detection, since it is also common to find out about an attack weeks after it first gained a foothold on your network.

 - Seamless interoperability - The solution should come with robust, value rich point to point integrations with the likes of threat intel, upstream security analytics, host-based detection tools and identity management systems, to enable automated M2M detection, triage and investigative workflows.

-- Community powered - No one organisation will have all the answers (threat indicators) and the threat landscape evolves and morphs each hour.
-Solutions that provide open API access and facilitate intra organisation collaboration and knowledge sharing will be best positioned to provide true value.
+- Community powered - No one organization will have all the answers (threat indicators) and the threat landscape evolves and morphs each hour.
+Solutions that provide open API access and facilitate intra organization collaboration and knowledge sharing will be best positioned to provide true value.